Quinupristin and Dalfopristin

 Neuromuscular & skeletal: Increased creatine phosphokinase (2%)

-<1% (Limited to important or life-threatening): Anaphylactoid reaction, apnea, brain disease, cardiac arrhythmia, dysautonomia, dyspnea, gout, hematuria, hemolytic anemia, hepatitis, hyperkalemia, hypersensitivity reaction, hypotension, maculopapular rash, mesenteric artery occlusion, myasthenia, neuropathy, pancreatitis, pancytopenia, paraplegia, paresthesia, pericarditis, pleural effusion, pseudomembranous colitis, respiratory distress, seizure, shock, stomatitis, syncope, thrombocytopenia, urticaria
+<1%, postmarketing, and/or case reports: Abdominal pain, anaphylactoid reaction, anxiety, apnea, blood coagulation disorder, brain disease, cardiac arrhythmia, chest pain, confusion, constipation, dermal ulcer, diaphoresis, dizziness, dysautonomia, dyspepsia, dyspnea, fever, gastrointestinal hemorrhage, gout, hematuria, hemolysis, hemolytic anemia, hepatitis, hyperkalemia, hypersensitivity reaction, hypertonia, hypoglycemia, hyponatremia, hypotension, hypoventilation, hypovolemia, increased blood urea nitrogen, increased serum creatinine, increased serum transaminases, infection, insomnia, leg cramps, maculopapular rash, mesenteric artery occlusion, myasthenia, neck stiffness, neuropathy, oral candidiasis, ostealgia, palpitations, pancreatitis, pancytopenia, paraplegia, paresthesia, pericarditis, peripheral edema, phlebitis, pleural effusion, pseudomembranous colitis, respiratory distress, seizure, shock, stomatitis, syncope, thrombocytopenia, tremor, urticaria, vaginitis, vasodilation

 Concerns related to adverse effects: